- Kim Yong Market

 Hat Yai is also a Shopping heaven.
 Kim Yong and Santisuk Markets are full of imported and local goods which are sold at amazing prices as well as incredible Food that many shoppers indulge in, day and night.

 The area is also home to nakhon Hat Yai Park.
 The cable car rides are a must if you are in the area.
 Or you can always travel to Songkhla and visit Tang Guan mountain, the old cities, or the mermaid statue at Samila Beach.

 Among other things, Hat Yai is renowned for its outstanding Seafood, which is served in various styles thanks to Hat Yai’s diverse population of Chinese, Malays, and Thais.
-Hat Yai also features a multitude of markets, both local and international in style, and has a festive nightlife, including pubs and discos that are particularly popular with tourists from neighboring Malaysia.
+Hat Yai also features a multitude of markets, both local and international in style, and has a festive NIGHTLIFE, including pubs and discos that are particularly popular with tourists from neighbouring Malaysia.

 - Monthly bull fights are held at Nurn Khun Thong Arena on Highway No.4 near the airport.